bagisto/bagisto-docs/docs/2.x/introduction/README.md

 ### Multi-Channel and Multi-Vendor Support

 With Bagisto, you can easily create and manage multiple sales channels, enabling you to expand your reach and cater to different customer segments.
 It also supports multi-vendor functionality, allowing various vendors to sell their products on your platform.

+### Multi-Locals and Currencies Support in Installer

+With Bagisto, you can now effortlessly install your application in multiple locales during the installation process.
+It also supports the functionality of multiple currencies during installation.

+By offering such flexibility during installation, applications extend their usability to a wider audience, fostering a more user-centric and globally accessible application ecosystem.

 ### Responsive and Mobile-Friendly